 Watering: Consistent, Not Complicated

 What she doesn’t like is sitting in wet soil for days at a time.
 Roots start to suffocate, and overwatering is one of the fastest ways to stress a plant that’s already working harder than average because of its variegation.
-Stressed roots mean stressed leaves, and stressed leaves often mean fading pink.
+Signs you are overdoing it include soil that is still wet four or five days after watering, lower leaves turning yellow, limp stems, a sour smell from the pot, or fungus gnats hovering around the soil.

 Drainage Matters More Than You Think